Manjimup, Western Australia

 Manjimup is a town in Western Australia, 307 km south of the state capital, Perth.
 The town of Manjimup is a regional centre for the largest shire in the South West region of Western Australia.
 At the 2016 census, Manjimup had a population of 4,349.

 History

 Manjimup was named after the Noongar words "Manjin" (a broad-leafed edible reed) and "up" (meeting place, or place of).
 Manjimup was first settled by timber cutter Thomas Muir, who took up land near the present town site in 1856.
 It was declared a town in 1910, and a railway from Perth was completed in 1911.

 The population expanded when Manjimup became part of the post-World War I Group Settlement Scheme.
 The Group Settlement Scheme was largely unsuccessful because the land was difficult to clear and many of the new settlers were not experienced farmers.
 The settlers who stayed became dairy farmers, which ended during the 1930s Great Depression when the price of butterfat collapsed.

+Manjimup hosted an international sporting event in the 1992 Motocross des Nations, the only time Australia has hosted what is essentially the world cup of motocross.